Create an elastic node pool with a custom image

 echo "The node taints are $ALIBABA_CLOUD_TAINTS"

-2. Obtain the URL of the join-ecs-node.sh file (you can use a signed URL), and then modify the custom script configuration in the cluster.
+2. Obtain the URL of the join-ecs-node.sh file (a signed URL works), then update the custom script configuration.

 kubectl edit cm ack-agent-config -n kube-system